eclipse-thingweb/domus-tdd-api/doc/sparql-endpoints/README.md

 You can use GraphDB as a SPARQL endpoint by configuring the TDD API.

-Read about how to configure and launch your local Virtuoso in [graphdb.md](graphdb.md)
+Read about how to configure and launch your local GraphDB in [graphdb.md](graphdb.md)